Suyash2810/Mail/README.md

 ## Running the program

-To run the program go the folder 'Mail' and type the command : py ./mail.py
+To run the program go to the folder 'Mail' and type the command : py ./mail.py

 If the setup of python has been right then the program will run.